Quantum Satake in type A: part I: The diagrammatic approach:

 \subsection{Sketch of proof}

 Let us quickly sketch the proof of Theorem \ref{mainthm-sl2} given in \cite[section 4]{EDihedral}.
 There are three main facets of the argument.
-One uses idempotent decompositions (or the algebraic theory of Frobenius extensions) to prove essential surjectivity.
+One uses idempotent decompositions (or the algebraic theory of Frobenius extensions) to prove essential surjectivity up to grading shift.
 One uses considerations on the Grothendieck group to determine the graded dimension of morphism spaces.
 Finally, one uses a diagrammatic argument to show that $\FC$ is full.

 The fact that $R$ is free over $R^b$ says that the $R^b$-bimodule $R$ should split into copies of the $R^b$-bimodule $R^b$.
 In $\SBSBim_q$, this amounts to the fact that $b \mt b$ is isomorphic to several copies of $b$ (with grading shifts).
 One way to prove this splitting is to construct an idempotent decomposition of the identity of $b \mt b$.
 This is obtained by rotating \eqref{circforcesamealt} by 90 degrees.
 When $2$ is invertible, this can be realized more concretely by rotating \eqref{circforcesame} by 90 degrees and dividing by $2$.